Azure/onboarding-guidance/Scenarios/PaaS/POC-Scenario-InternalBizAppMod.md

   ![Screenshot](/Images/AppMod-Pic-0188.png)

 * From **Visual Studio**, open up the **web.config** under **Contoso.Expenses.Web**.
 * Scroll down and locate **StorageConnectionString**, then paste the connection string from the clipboard between the quotes.
+Save the changes on the file.

   ![Screenshot](/Images/AppMod-Pic-0190.png)